 Does VidNotes support custom vocabulary?

-Can I compare transcription accuracy across different apps?
+Can I compare accuracy across apps?

 Honest Pros and Cons of AI Transcription